Stephen King-Hall: Early life and career

 The son of Admiral Sir George Fowler King-Hall and Olga Felicia Ker; theirs was an artistic naval family, King-Hall's sisters Magdalen and Lou also being writers.
 He married Kathleen Amelia Spencer (died 14 August 1950), daughter of Francis Spencer, on 15 April 1919 and they had three children, Ann, Frances Susan and Jane.

 He was educated at Lausanne in Switzerland and at the Royal Naval College in Dartmouth.
-He fought in the First World War between 1914 and 1918, with the Grand Fleet, serving on HMS Southampton and 11th Submarine Flotilla.
+Him fought in the First World War between 1914 and 1918, with the Grand Fleet, serving on HMS Southampton and 11th Submarine Flotilla.
 He gained the rank of commander in the service of the Royal Navy in 1928, before resigning in 1929.
 He wrote several plays between 1924 and 1940, including Posterity accepted by Leonard Woolf for the Hogarth Essays.
 He joined the Royal Institute of International Affairs in 1929, having previously been awarded their gold medal for his 1920 thesis on submarine warfare.